sesopenko/task-decomposition-spike/README.md

 ## Licensed MIT

-This software is licensed under the MIT license, in [LICENSE.txt](LICENSE.txt)
+This software is licensed under the GNU GPL v3 license, in [LICENSE.txt](LICENSE.txt)

 ## Copyright